-Today I want to talk to you about Ghost Story, a novel by Peter Straub.
+Today I am writing to talk to you about Ghost Story, a novel by Peter Straub.
 The book was published in 1979 by Coward, McCann and Geoghegan and was turned into a film in 1981.
 Today we will be talking about the novel, not the film.

 I’ve been struggling to write this blog for a while as I find it tricky to express what it is I liked about this story.
 I also think its one of those ones that is best experienced first hand rather than second hand after having everything spoiled by me in a review.
 So, with that in mind, this will be brief.